Back to blog

 Hormone therapy for sexual function in perimenopausal and postmenopausal women (n = 218 citations)

-We identified several errors in the Cochrane review: “Hormone therapy for sexual function in perimenopausal and postmenopausal women” (Lara 2023).
+We identified a few potential errors in the Cochrane review: “Hormone therapy for sexual function in perimenopausal and postmenopausal women” (Lara 2023).

 Diem 2018 and Mitchell 2018 are included in the following analysis: